jspm/jspm-resolve/resolver-spec.md

 ### Reading jspm Configuration

+A jspm project boundary is detected by the package.json configuration and jspm.json configuration match.
+The boundary detection also takes into account nested projects where the inner project is an exact package name of the outer project.
+This is in order to support the inner package being linked as a package of the outer one.

 Given a file path, we can determine the base project folder, jspm packages path and jspm configuration with the following algorithm:

 > **GET_JSPM_CONFIG(modulePath: String)**
+> 1. Let _innerConfig_ be _undefined_.
 > 1. Let _parentPaths_ be the array of parent paths of _modulePath_ ordered by length decreasing, excluding a trailing separator.
 > 1. For each _path_ of _parentPaths_,
 >    1. If the last path segment of _path_ is equal to _"node_modules"_ then,